Ambassadors

 Dame Jacqueline Wilson

-Dame Jacqueline Wilson is one of the nation’s favourite authors for children and she has sold millions of books worldwide and over 35 million in the UK alone.
-Best known perhaps for her Tracy Beaker series, she has been on countless award shortlists and has won The Guardian Fiction award, The Children’s Book Award and Book of the Year, The Smarties Medal, and the Blue Peter Choice Award.
-She has been Children's Laureate and has an OBE.
-In 2008 became a Dame.
+Dame Jacqueline Wilson is one of the nation’s favourite authors for children.
+She has sold millions of books worldwide and over 35 million in the UK alone.
+Perhaps best known for her Tracy Beaker series, she has been on countless awards shortlists and has won the Guardian Fiction award, the Children’s Book Award and Book of the Year, the Smarties Medal and the Blue Peter Choice Award.
+She has been the Children’s Laureate and has an OBE.
+In 2008 she became a Dame.

 Simon Armitage